grandwazir/DynamicMOTD/readme.md

 Before you installing DynamicMOTD, you need to make sure you are running at least the latest [recommended build](http://ci.bukkit.org/job/dev-CraftBukkit/Recommended/) for Bukkit.

-*SPECIAL NOTE*
+_SPECIAL NOTE_

 Recommended build 1337 will not work with this plugin.
-Before you installing DynamicMOTD, you need to make sure you are running Bukkit version 1.8.1-RC5 or above.
+Before you install DynamicMOTD, you need to make sure you are running Bukkit version 1.8.1-RC5 or above.

 ### Getting DynamicMOTD